 Give them jobs that are safe and simple but make them feel as if they’re part of the cooking as well.

-Stirring, pouring, scooping…all of those cooking activities are great for them to do, plus helps them with their fine motor skills as well.
+Stirring, pouring, scooping…all of those cooking activities are great for them to do, plus help them with their fine motor skills as well.

 - Pop up some popcorn for them to string and hang on the tree